Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

 - They want attention.
 Whether lonely or needy, a cat will vocalize his need for companionship.

-Because Prince Fredward first lived with my grandfather, cousin, and my cousin's daughter, I don't know if he made regular cat sounds as a kitten.
+Because my cat, Prince Fredward, first lived with my grandfather, cousin, and my cousin's daughter, I don't know if he made regular cat sounds as a kitten.
 While Pop-Pop owned another cat at the time, it died not long after Fredward joined the family.
 And when my cousin and her daughter moved back to Texas to be with immediate family, Fredward was left alone the majority of the time.
 Bored, he would climb onto windowsills and stare at the birds.

 I remember the first time I met Fredward.
-He ran around my grandfather's house in frantic circles, trying to expel all his excess energy.
-And he didn't meow, purr, or hiss.
+He ran around my grandfather's house in frantic circles, trying to expel all his excess energy—and he didn't meow, purr, or hiss.
 Instead, Fredward mimicked bird noises.